Skipups/tandem_trivia/README.md

 # Installation

-In the terminal, open a folder into which you want to save the rep
+In the terminal, open a folder into which you want to save the repo

 Run: git clone https://github.com/Skipups/tandem_trivia.git

 Run: npm install

 Run: npm start